SwissOpenEM/Ingestor/docs/webserver.md

 ### Technical details

-* The server uses the provider's token to estabilish its own user session
+* The server uses the provider's token to establish its own user session
-* It does not directly accept bearer tokens estabilished by the SSO provider
+* It does not directly accept bearer tokens established by the SSO provider
 * It creates an HttpOnly cookie based user session using the claims provider by the IdP (SSO Provider)
 * This basically means that the server can't function as a "Resource server", you need a specific session with it
 * Currently 3 basic roles exist: `Admin`, `CreateModifyTasks` and `ViewTasks`